kennedy-whytech/ImageGallery-fastapi/README.md

 The objective of the project is to test a web app locally in a simulated environment like on AWS.
 Next, all necessary resoruces will be created via AWS Cloudformation.
 The dockerized web app will be run in an EC2 instance connected to Dyanmo & S3.

-Development teams are often seperated from deployment teams.
-A good local testing environment can be useful to shorten the deployment time.
-Hopefully, it makes developers' life easier. =]
+As a developer, testing apps locally in a simulated environment like AWS can be useful in shortening deployment time.
+Deploying apps to cloud platforms can often require separate deployment teams, so it’s crucial for developers to have a reliable local testing environment.

+This is where the ImageGallery-fastapi app comes in handy.
+The app is a simple image gallery web application with local S3 and DynamoDB.
+You can follow the structure to develop your own apps easily! =]

-## TLDW
+## TL;DW
 1. Make sure you have setup $HOME/.aws/credentials.
 It can be just a dumpy credential locally

 2. Run the app locally with docker-compose.
 Remember to shutdown servcies before each rerun e.g docker-compose down